End Of Medicare Bonuses Will Cut Pay To Primary Care Doctors

 "We don't have any evidence to show that primary care docs will stop seeing Medicare beneficiaries without the payment bump," says David Lipschutz, a senior policy attorney at the Center for Medicare Advocacy.

-The vast majority of non-pediatrician primary care doctors accept patients who are covered by Medicare, according to a national survey of primary care providers by the Commonwealth Fund and the Kaiser Family Foundation.
+The vast majority of nonpediatrician primary care doctors accept patients who are covered by Medicare, according to a national survey by the Commonwealth Fund and the Kaiser Family Foundation.
 But while 93 percent take Medicare, a smaller percentage, 72 percent, accept new Medicare patients.
-[Kaiser Health News is an editorially independent program of the Foundation.]
+[Kaiser Health News is an editorially independent program of the nonprofit Kaiser Family Foundation.]

+Not all primary care practitioners will miss the incentive program, according to the Commonwealth/KFF survey.